Azure/blobxfer/README.rst

 Docker Usage
 ------------

-An example execution for transferring the host path ``/example/host/path`` would be:
+An example execution for uploading the host path ``/example/host/path`` to a storage container named ``container0`` would be:

 ::

-  docker run --rm -t -v /example/host/path:/example/path/in/container alfpark/blobxfer blobxfer storageaccount container /example/path/in/container --upload
+  docker run --rm -t -v /example/host/path:/example/path/in/container alfpark/blobxfer blobxfer mystorageacct container0 /example/path/in/container --upload

 General Notes